-- 2.3 'Monitor your performance and maintain quality' - 2.4 'Provide evidence of your improvement for the CQC' - 2.5 'Let people know you have improved'
+- 2.3 'Monitor your performance and maintain quality' - 2.4 'Provide evidence of your improvement for the CQC'

 Action plan and monitoring template

 Priority no. Action What needs addressing?
 What will you do?
 Indicators How will you measure progress?
 Outcome What do we hope to achieve and for whom?
 Lead Resources required?
 Target date Progress: red, amber, green Comments